gilesknap/noip/README.md

 kubectl create namespace admin
 ```

-To deploy the noip DDNS client to your cluster
+To deploy the noip DDNS client to your cluster:
 ```
 ./deploy_noip.sh

+Deploy NOIP to the cluster using existing creds secret (y/n)? n Noip User? dummyuser@hello.com
+Noip Password?
+MySecretPassword
+Deploy NOIP to the cluster with above creds (y/n)? y secret/noip-credentials configured deployment.apps/noip configured
 ```

 See above script for details - it encodes the user and pwd in a cluster secret